User Manual

 Important: Wind until you cannot go any further.
 A partially-wound movement is less accurate and has a lower power reserve.
 If your watch doesn’t keep running until the next morning, you likely haven’t wound far enough.

 Important: Always ensure the crown is fully screwed-on before wearing your watch.
-Moisture and dirt can easily enter the watch if the crown is unscrewed.
 Don’t force it, once it sits flush, you are good.
-No need to tighten it like the cap of a water bottle you put in your laptop bag.
+No need to tighten it like the cap of the water bottle you put in your laptop bag.

 - Setting the time